On the growth of the Floer barcode: Definitions and results

-\begin{Remark} The converse of Corollary \ref{cor:gamma} (or Proposition \ref{prop:gamma}) is not true.
-In general, even in dimension two, the sequence $\gamma\big(\varphi^k\big)$, $k\in\N$, can be bounded away from zero when $\htop(\varphi)=0$.
-For instance, it is easy to construct an autonomous Hamiltonian diffeomorphism $\varphi$ of a surface of positive genus with no hyperbolic periodic points (or with exactly one hyperbolic periodic point) and $\gamma\big(\varphi^k\big)\to \infty$.
+\begin{Remark} The converse of Corollary \ref{cor:gamma} (or Proposition \ref{prop:gamma}) is not true in general.
+Even in dimension two, the sequence $\gamma\big(\varphi^k\big)$, $k\in\N$, can be bounded away from zero when $\htop(\varphi)=0$.
+It is easy to construct an autonomous Hamiltonian diffeomorphism $\varphi$ of a surface of positive genus with no hyperbolic periodic points and $\gamma\big(\varphi^k\big)\to \infty$.
+For instance, as in \cite[Ex.\ 5.6]{Sc}, one can take $H=\sin(2\pi \theta)$ where $\theta$ is the first angular coordinate on $\T^2= \R^2/\Z^2$.
 This is of course impossible for $M=S^2$ because the $\gamma$-norm in this case is bounded from above; see \cite{EP} and also \cite{Sh:V,Sh:V2}.
 Interestingly, other than this fact and Remark \ref{rmk:sphere} and Corollary \ref{cor:gamma} essentially nothing seems to be known about the behavior of the $\gamma$-norm under iterations when $M=S^2$.
-For instance, we do not even know if $\gamma\big(\varphi^k\big)$ is bounded away from zero when the Hamiltonian is autonomous and a convex or concave function of the latitude. \end{Remark}
+For instance, we do not know whether the converse of Corollary \ref{cor:gamma} (or Proposition \ref{prop:gamma}) is true for $M=S^2$, or even if the sequence $\gamma\big(\varphi^k\big)$ is bounded away from zero when the Hamiltonian is autonomous and a convex or concave function of the latitude. \end{Remark}

+The reader can also find further results, based on \cite{CS}, on the generic growth of the $\gamma$-norm in \cite{CGG:Spectral}.